HuangLab-SYSU/brokerwallet-academic/README.md

 ## Use the faucet function of BrokerChain Wallet to receive free coins

 BrokerChain Wallet provides a "Faucet" function, allowing users to receive a small amount of test coins for free.
 Enter the main page of BrokerChain Wallet, click the Faucet button, and enter the faucet page.
 Click the Claim button to receive some BKC coins.
 Users can only receive once per account per day.
-However, each IP address has a limited number of faucet tokens that can be claimed.
+However, each IP address can claim only a few faucet tokens.

 ![test4](img/img_9.png)